qwertie/loyc.net/loyc-trees/index.md

 result = /* in the middle */ Func(); // after
 ~~~

-are represented by the following Loyc tree:
+are represented by the following Loyc tree (expressed in LES2 format):

 ~~~
 @[@%SLComment(" Before")]